Claims — March 17, 2026

 5. Planning & Infrastructure

-- An updated quote for lookout pointe has been provided for approval in the March Meeting.
+- An updated quote for Lookout Pointe has been provided for approval in the March meeting.

 - Installed Park Improvement signs in parks scheduled for upgrades; signage includes QR codes linking to project details on the Parks Department website.